lilypeng212/Business-Proposal-Competition-ALIVE-Spring-Hill-Resort/README.md

 # Business Proposal Competition — Spring Hill Resort

+This proposal demonstrates the ability to translate customer insights into integrated product, service, and experience strategies.

+---

 ## 📌 Problem
 The resort lacked differentiated products and integrated travel experiences to enhance customer engagement and extend visitor stay duration.